silcam/Cameroon-Keyboard/src/km/sil_cameroon_qwerty/README.md

 __DESCRIPTION__

-This keyboard layout seeks to follow the General ALphabet of Cameroonian Languages.
+This keyboard layout seeks to follow the General Alphabet of Cameroonian Languages.
 It includes a touch layout for Android and iOS devices.

 Links